UC San Diego Health's

 All older patients who arrive at our La Jolla ER's geriatric emergency department are treated by a team with special training in geriatric medicine, including physicians, nurses, pharmacists and social workers.
 They have special expertise in care challenges such as fall risk, cognitive and memory problems and medication interactions.

-The team also tries to lower hospital admissions and re-admissions for seniors and works with patients and caregivers to ensure a smooth transition home upon discharge.
+The team also tries to lower hospital admissions and re-admissions for seniors and works with patients and caregivers to ensure a smooth transition from the ER to hospital admission or home.
+Those who do need additional treatment may qualify for our Acute Care at Home (ACH) program, which enables you to get medical care at home instead of hospitalization.
+Your care team will help you decide what's right for you.

 Special Features for Seniors

 The geriatric emergency department at UC San Diego Health focuses on delivering high-quality senior care.
 It has senior-specific exam rooms and observation bays.
 The department also features architectural design elements specifically geared to elderly patients, including:

 - Non-slip flooring

 - Contrasting colors between walls and floors and between toilet/chair seats and floor to improve mobility and reduce falls

 - Side chairs and waiting room chairs with high backs and sturdy arms and legs to assist in sitting and standing

 - Patient toilets situated adjacent to staff work areas to better monitor patient use and needs